poonamshettar/Portfolio/README.md

 #### Market Benifits:

-Early detection of cyber threats.
+- Early detection of cyber threats.

 [Explore the details](Explanations/Intrusion_detection.md)

-### 7.Network Security and optimization
+### 7.🛠️ Network Security and optimization

 Network security becomes a major part of cyber security and to build these secure networks it is important to optimize networks for iddentifying critical nodes, improving security measures to build secure networks.